alphagov/smart-answers/doc/common-errors.md

 Visit a specific Smart Answer, e.g. /marriage-abroad.

-## "SocketError" when viewing a Smart Answer (relating to Content API)
+## "SocketError" when viewing a Smart Answer (relating to Content Store)

 __NOTE.__ This is specifically when the exception is raised in `SmartAnswerPresenter#artefact`.

-You'll see this error if the Smart Answers app can't connect to the Content API.
+You'll see this error if the Smart Answers app can't connect to the Content Store.

 ### Exception